sesha-csc/sesha-csc.github.io/projects.md

 ## Webscraping
 [![Example image preview](https://github.com/sesha-csc/sesha-csc.github.io/blob/master/Screen%20Shot%202023-03-21%20at%209.36.08%20PM.png?raw=true)](https://drive.google.com/file/d/1XTXmYiJsU2RVyqQCclUxBKs6H15tDm5E/view)

-Skills: Regex, Webscraping, Dplyr
+Skills: Regex, Webscraping, tidyverse, Selenium webdriver

-For a class project, I used packages rvest and polite, I used webscraping methods to scrape content from the website: https://www.baseball-reference.com/.
+For a class project, I used packages rvest and polite as well as Selenium webdriver, I used webscraping methods to scrape content from the website: https://www.baseball-reference.com/.
 Specifically, I looked at Franchise History of the teams in the MLB and analyzed data across 22 seasons.
 I produced summary statistics using dplyr.
 Furthermore, I used regular expressions in order to pull data about team managers and extract the wins and losses data.

 ## Monte Carlo Study and Simulation of the game Monopoly